 Policymakers and future project owners and operators should carefully consider how the benefits and costs of pricing impact different geographic and demographic groups.
-If not conducted thoughtfully, pricing could compound past injustices and harm BIPOC and low-income communities.
+If not conducted thoughtfully, pricing could compound past injustices and harm Black, Indigenous, and other people of color (BIPOC), federally recognized tribes, and low-income communities.
 By focusing engagement at every step in the process on historically impacted residents, agencies can reduce harm and increase benefits.
 The policy illustrates how equity can be incorporated into pricing programs.